bluerobotics/ardusub-gitbook/developers/full-parameter-list.md

 |2|Enable EKF2|
 |3|Enable EKF3|

+## AHRS_CUSTOM_ROLL: Board orientation roll offset

+*Note: This parameter is for advanced users*

+Autopilot mounting position roll offset.
+Positive values = roll right, negative values = roll left.
+This parameter is only used when AHRS_ORIENTATION is set to CUSTOM.

+- Range: -180 180

+- Units: deg

+- Increment: 1

+## AHRS_CUSTOM_PIT: Board orientation pitch offset

+*Note: This parameter is for advanced users*

+Autopilot mounting position pitch offset.
+Positive values = pitch up, negative values = pitch down.
+This parameter is only used when AHRS_ORIENTATION is set to CUSTOM.

+- Range: -180 180

+- Units: deg

+- Increment: 1

+## AHRS_CUSTOM_YAW: Board orientation yaw offset

+*Note: This parameter is for advanced users*

+Autopilot mounting position yaw offset.
+Positive values = yaw right, negative values = yaw left.
+This parameter is only used when AHRS_ORIENTATION is set to CUSTOM.

+- Range: -180 180

+- Units: deg

+- Increment: 1

 # ARMING Parameters

 ## ARMING_REQUIRE: Require Arming Motors

 *Note: This parameter is for advanced users*

 Arming disabled until some requirements are met.
 If 0, there are no requirements (arm immediately).
 If 1, require rudder stick or GCS arming before arming motors and sends the minimum throttle PWM value to the throttle channel when disarmed.
 If 2, require rudder stick or GCS arming and send 0 PWM to throttle channel when disarmed.
 See the ARMING_CHECK_* parameters to see what checks are done before arming.
 Note, if setting this parameter to 0 a reboot is required to arm the plane.
 Also note, even with this parameter at 0, if ARMING_CHECK parameter is not also zero the plane may fail to arm throttle at boot due to a pre-arm check failure.
-This parameter is relevant for ArduPlane only.

 |Value|Meaning|
 |:---:|:---:|